Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Continuous Hamiltonian Monte Carlo for Posterior Computation

 As a useful property, the proximal mapping is Lipschitz continuous with the Lipschitz constant $1$ (\cite{beck2017first}, Theorem\ 6.42); in our case, \be \|P_{\mathbb{B}_{h,r}}(\beta_1)-P_{\mathbb{B}_{h,r}}(\beta_2)\|_2\le \|\beta_1-\beta_2\|_2. \ee Further, by the Rademacher's Theorem (\cite{federer2014geometric}, Thm.\ 3.1.6), any Lipschitz continuous function is differentiable almost everywhere with respect to the measure on its input --- in our case, the chosen $\pi_\beta$ before the projection.

-As the result, when the likelihood function is continuous in $\theta$, it is continuous in $\beta$ using variable transformation $\theta=P_{\mathbb{B}_{h,r}}(\beta)$, hence the posterior is a continuous function of $\beta$ as well.
+As a result, when the likelihood function is continuous in $\theta$, it is continuous in $\beta$ using variable transformation $\theta=P_{\mathbb{B}_{h,r}}(\beta)$, hence the posterior is a continuous function of $\beta$ as well.
 Further, if the likelihood is smooth with respect to $\theta$ almost surely, then the posterior is smooth almost surely as well.
-Therefore we can simply run the continuous Hamiltonian Monte Carlo.
+Therefore we can simply run the continuous Hamiltonian Monte Carlo (HMC).
+We provide a brief review of the HMC algorithm and describe further details of implementing this algorithm in the supplementary materials.